typesupply/opentype-cookbook/website/content/common-techniques.md

 #### Bonus: Quantum Positioning

-It's possible to extend the quantum randomization method above and use it to randomly shift glyphs around.
+It’s possible to extend the quantum randomization method above and use it to randomly shift glyphs around.

 ![Quantum random positioning.](images/techniques-random-positioning-block.svg)